Last modified September 29, 2021

 gsctl update cluster

-gsctl update cluster command allows the modification of some cluster attributes, depending on the release version and the provider.
+gsctl update cluster command allows the modification of some cluster attributes, depending on the workload cluster release version and the provider.

-Changing the cluster name is possible on all providers and in all release versions.
+Changing the cluster name is possible on all providers and in all workload cluster release versions.

-Cluster labelling is only available for clusters with release version v10.0.0 and above on AWS.
-High availability of master nodes is available on AWS starting at release v11.4.0 .
+Cluster labelling is only available for clusters with workload cluster release v10.0.0 and above for AWS, or v13.0.0 and above for Azure.
+High-availability control planes are available on AWS starting at workload cluster release v11.4.0 .

 The command is called with the cluster ID or name as a positional argument.